DermaNetwork.org DermaNetwork.org

 nasolabial folds.

-More Questions on FotoFacial/IPL Treatments
+Related Questions for FotoFacial/IPL Treatments

 I had my first fotofacial treatment last night and the brown spots are very dark and coming to the surface.
 What I was wondering is will these stay this way until more treatments are performed or will some of them slough off?